-- Calendar News at the Forex Factory page
+Calendar News at the Forex Factory or Investing

-If you don't understand some of the terms we use, please check our Forex Glossary of Terms in the TOOLS page.
+If you don't understand some of the terms we use, please check our Forex Glossary click here

 AUD 1 USD 2 EUR -1 GBP -7 NZD 1 CAD -4 JPY 7 CHF 1